parzonka/reveal-config/README.md

 # reveal-config
-Config files for use with reveal.js packaged as npm for private use.
+Config files for use with reveal.js packaged via npm for private use.